Molecular symmetry: Representations and their characters

 A set of matrices that multiply together in a way that mimics the multiplication table of the elements of a group is called a representation of the group.
 The simplest method of obtaining a representation of molecular group transformations is to trace the movements of atoms in a molecule when symmetry operations are applied.
 For example, a water molecule belonging to the C_{2v} point group might have an oxygen atom labelled 1 and two hydrogen atoms labelled 2 and 3 as shown in the right hand column vector below.
 If the hydrogen atoms are imagined to rotate by 180 degrees about an axis passing through the oxygen atom we have the familiar C_{2} operation of this point group.
 The oxygen atom in position number 1 stays in position but the atoms in positions 2 and 3 are moved to positions 3 and 2 in the resulting column vector.
-The matrix connecting the two provides a 3 x 3 representation for this operation.
+The matrix connecting the two provides a 3 × 3 representation for this operation.